jasonpit/resume/README.md

 - **Honors Graduate**
 - Focus: **Audio Engineering, Acoustics, Sound Design, and Music Production**
 - Built foundations of complex systems thinking critical to IT architecture and real-time system performance engineering.
+- After graduation, I spent 2.5 years teaching the MIDI Sampling class at MI's Recording Institute of Technology (RIT), a Level 2 advanced course for audio engineering students focused on advanced sampling, synthesis, sound design, and music production techniques.
+I Designed the curriculum based on the concept of musique concrète, blending the history and evolution of hardware and software tools into practical, hands-on learning.

 ## Professional Development